 Capstone Project: Build Your Own C++ App

-Each of the four courses culminate in a C++ project as outlined by David Silver in his announcement of the program on the Udacity Blog:
+Each of the four courses culminate in a C++ project:

 Build an OpenStreetMap Route Planner The first course covers basic C++ syntax, functions, containers, and how to compile and link with multiple files.
 Then, using OpenStreetMap and the 2D visualization library, IO2D, students will build a route planner that displays a path between two points on a map.
 By the end of this project, you’ll be able to select starting and ending areas on a city map and find a path along the city streets to connect the start and end.